-- 7. After entering the correct number, the Recovery Mode menu will reappear.
-To install a special image, use one of the following procedures:

-- TFTP (for details, see page 95)
+7. After entering the correct number, the Recovery Mode menu reappears.
+To install a special image, use TFTP (for details, see page 121).

-- XModem Download (for details, see page 97)

 Note: You have three attempts to successfully complete the security test.
-After three incorrect attempts, the switch will reboot.
+After three incorrect attempts, the switch reboots.

-After the test is completed, the switch will be put in low security mode.
-This mode will allow you to install special images on the switch.
-To revert to normal security mode, you must reboot the switch or press P again in the Recovery Mode menu.
+After the test is completed, the switch is put in low security mode.
+This mode allows you to install special images on the switch.
+To revert to normal security mode, you must reboot the switch or select P again in the Recovery Mode menu.

-ONIE submenu
+ONIE Submenu

-In the ONIE submenu you can choose from different ONIE operations that include installing and uninstalling NOS images, upgrading ONIE, and using ONIE rescue and recovery mode to troubleshoot a broken system.
+In the ONIE (Open Network Install Environment) submenu you can choose from different ONIE operations such as installing and uninstalling NOS images, upgrading ONIE, and using ONIE rescue and recovery mode to troubleshoot a broken system.